cs3157/recitations/E-Memory-Pointers/memory-pointers.md

 ### Strings in C ###

-Strings in C are just a special case of arrays.
-C strings are arrays of characters with a null terminating character at the end.
+Strings in C are just a special case of arrays: C strings are arrays of characters with a null terminating character at the end.

 ```c